-Lawn Buddy is an app that does a little bit of everything and it’s specifically made for your lawn care business needs.
+Lawn Buddy is an app that does a little bit of everything, and it’s specifically made for your lawn care business needs.
 If you need help planning effective routes to get that day’s tasks done, that’s something Lawn Buddy can plan out for you.

-You can also handle all kinds of behind the scenes things like scheduling your crews, creating estimates, and automated invoicing.
+You can also handle all kinds of behind-the-scenes things like scheduling your crews, creating estimates, and automated invoicing.
 The app will send an invoice to your client as soon as you mark a job completed, so that’s an extra step you no longer have to worry about.

 Want to have all of your communications with your client stored in one app on your phone?
 Lawn Buddy can do that too.
 You won’t have to search through endless lists of texts to find conversations with your clients anymore.
-Keeping your business communication and your personal communication in two separate areas can be especially handy.
+Keeping your business and personal communication in separate areas can be especially handy.

 When you’re planning out what you need to get done for your clients you really can’t make the most effective plan without the best possible information on what weather to expect.
 The Weather Channel app takes care of any questions you might have about the upcoming weather and what you need to be ready for.

-You’ll be able to have things signed and squared away without ever having to leave the property only to later send your client a document you’ve created at home or in your office.
+You’ll be able to have things signed and squared away without ever having to leave the property, only to send your client later a document you’ve created at home or in your office.
 It’s just one more way to be sure everyone is on the same page before you start a project.

 Once you’ve seen jobs that pique your interest, you’ll have the chance to bid on the job giving the homeowner a chance to choose you.
-This app brings customers right to your doorstep (or smartphone in this case) and lets you choose what to bid on based on your own interests.
+This app brings customers right to your doorstep (or a smartphone, in this case) and lets you choose what to bid on based on your own interests.

-You’ll even be able to do a set amount of bids for free each day.
-Once you’re done with the job, GreenPal bills the customer for you so there aren’t any delays while creating invoices and waiting for payment.
+You’ll even be able to do a set amount of bids for free each day once you’re done with the job, GreenPal bills the customer for you, so there aren’t any delays while creating invoices and waiting for payment.
 It’s a great app to add to your lineup.